Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Giants have the 11th-ranked team ERA among all league pitching staffs (4.03).

-- The Giants allow the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- The Giants surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Walker makes the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

-- In his last time out -- out of the bullpen on Wednesday -- the righty tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- Beck makes his first start of the season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.